 Methamphetamine: Excitability, sleeplessness for days and weeks at a time, being wired up, total loss of appetite, extreme weight loss, dilated pupils, overly talkative, deluded sense of power, paranoia, depression, loss of control, nervousness, unusual sweating, shaking, anxiety, hallucinations, aggression, violence, dizziness, mood changes, blurred vision, mental confusion, agitation.

-Cocaine: Impaired thinking, confused, anxious, depressed, short tempered, panic attacks, suspicious of everyone and every thing, dilated pupils, sleeplessness, loss of appetite, restlessness, irritability, very talkative, scratching, hallucinations, paranoia.
+Cocaine: Impaired thinking, confusion, anxiety, depression, short-tempered, panic attacks, suspicious of everyone and everything, dilated pupils, sleeplessness, loss of appetite, restlessness, irritability, very talkative, scratching, hallucinations, paranoia.

 Inhalants: Short-lasting euphoria, giggling, silliness, dizziness.
 Headaches, fainting, or going unconscious.
 Use Over a long term: Short-term memory loss, emotional instability, impairment of reasoning, slurred speech, clumsy staggering gait, eye flutters, tremors, hearing loss, loss of sense of smell, and escalating stages of brain atrophy.
 In some cases, these serious long-term effects are reversible with detoxification and nutritional therapy, however, sometimes the brain damage is irreversible or only partially reversible.

 Heroin: Chemically enforced euphoria.
 “Nodding,” which is a dreamlike state, near sleep, drifting off for minutes or hours.
 For long-time heroin users, the drug may begin to act like a stimulant and the teen can do their normal daily routine; however, for others, it leaves them completely powerless to do anything.